Archimetrix/ZenR-NewTab/README.md

 ---

+## 🛠️ Local Installation (Chrome, Opera, Brave, Vivaldi, etc.)

+For users on Chromium browsers where ZenR is not yet in the store, you can install it locally in Developer Mode in just a few steps:

+1. **Download the Extension** — Click the **Download ZIP** button in the Downloads section above and extract the folder to your computer.
+2. **Open Extensions** — In your browser, navigate to `chrome://extensions/` (or `opera://extensions/` / `brave://extensions/` / `vivaldi://extensions/`).
+3. **Enable Developer Mode** — Toggle the **"Developer mode"** switch in the top-right corner of the page.
+4. **Load the Extension** — Click **"Load unpacked"** in the top-left and select the extracted `ZenR-NewTab-main` folder.
+5. **Open a New Tab** — ZenR will now replace your default new tab page.
+Enjoy!

+> **Note:** When loading unpacked, your browser may show a reminder about developer mode extensions on startup — this is normal and safe to dismiss.

+---

 ## 🔒 Privacy

 ZenR collects **zero** data.
-All bookmarks, settings, and wallpapers are stored locally in your browser using Firefox's standard `storage` API.
+All bookmarks, settings, and wallpapers are stored locally in your browser using the standard `storage` API.
 The only external connections ZenR makes are ones you explicitly trigger:

 - 🔍 A Pixabay search using **your own** API key
 - 🌐 A search query submitted through the Search Bar widget